Passwordless Sign-in for Microsoft 365 and Other Online Services

 3. Select Enable phone sign-in or Set up passwordless sign‑in requests.

-How to Sign In Using Passwordless Authentication
+How to Sign-In Using Passwordless Sign-in

 2. Select Next.